segunak/stem-education/workshops/How To Train Your AI/how-to-train-your-ai.md

 ![VSCodeEditingNote](./vscode-editing-note.png)

 ### Overall Flow of Coding Activities

-Each of these files is accessible from the VS Code for Education project found at [**Guess, Check, Adjust: Coding AI One Step at a Time**](#InsertWorkshopURLHere).
+Each of these files is accessible from the VS Code for Education project found at [**Guess, Check, Adjust: Training AI One Step at a Time**](https://vscodeedu.com/Q4eHFHOieGscZpldANxN).
 Students will progress through the workshop one file at at time, each building on the previous.

 * **File 1: `01_basic_predictor.py`**
   This file picks words at random with no context or learning.
 Students see nonsense output and understand this as the baseline—pure randomness before any intelligence is added.